korngsamnang/dockerize-laravel-app/README.md

 ## Step to Run

--   Ensure the .env file is properly configured with database credentials:
+-   Ensure the .env file is properly configured with database credentials for example:

 ```bash
 DB_CONNECTION=mysql